Alfredo Roberts: Dallas Cowboys

 On March 18, 1991, he was signed in Plan B free agency by the Dallas Cowboys, reuniting with his former University of Miami head coach Jimmy Johnson.
 He was used as a blocking tight end behind Jay Novacek, helping Emmit Smith lead the league with 365 carries for 1,563 rushing yards.

 In 1992, he contributed to Smith leading the league with 1,713 rushing yards and 18 rushing touchdowns.
 He missed the playoffs because of a right knee injury he suffered in the season finale against the Chicago Bears and was not a part of Super Bowl XXVII.
 He was replaced with Derek Tennell.

 In 1993, he was placed on the injured reserve list after fracturing his foot during a training camp passing drill against the Los Angeles Raiders.
 He was eventually replaced with Scott Galbraith.
 On March 31, 1994, he was released after not being able to recover from his previous foot injury.

 Coaching career

 Roberts transitioned to coaching ahead of the 1999 NCAA season when he was hired by Florida Atlantic University to serve as their running backs coach.
 He then transitioned into the school's wide receivers coach for the 2001 and 2002 seasons.

 In 2003, he was hired by his first NFL team, becoming the tight ends coach for the Jacksonville Jaguars for four seasons.
 Between 2007 and 2015, he was a tight ends coach for three different teams (Cleveland Browns, Tampa Bay Buccaneers, Indianapolis Colts).
 He continued to coach at Carmel High School before returning to the NFL to coach with the Los Angeles Chargers from 2017 until 2020.

 On January 25, 2021, Roberts was hired by the Pittsburgh Steelers, where he continues to be the team's tight ends coach as of 2025.

+On February 10, 2026, the New York Jets hired Roberts as their tight ends coach under offensive coordinator Frank Reich.